 How should I submit my application?

-Please download the application form and submit by email to firstname.lastname@example.org.
-We can be reached at 1-800 330-WCEL (toll-free in BC).
+Please download the application form at the bottom of this page and submit by email to firstname.lastname@example.org.
+We can be reached at 1-800-330-WCEL (toll-free in BC).
 Please refer to the checklist on the application form to ensure your application is complete.